For the media

 “Take the time before this Sunday and think about your strategy,” says Melissa Hughes, a registered dietitian and wellness program manager with Sharp Rees-Stealy’s Center for Health Management.
 “Make a winning game plan before you kick off your game-time eating.”

-• Exercise beforehand, to balance out some of those additional calories.
+• Exercise before the game to offset some of those extra calories.

-• Drink light beer, sparkling water or unsweetened ice tea.
-Avoid sweetened drinks like soda and juice.
+• Drink light beer, sparkling water or unsweetened iced tea.
+Avoid sweetened drinks, like soda and juice.

 • Use small plates to put your food on instead of munching straight from the dish.
 This will help you to be more aware of how much you're eating.

-• Instead of regular high-calorie dips, try a yogurt-based option or use salsa with no sugar added.
+• Instead of regular high-calorie dips, try a yogurt-based dip or use no-sugar-added salsa.

 • Nuts are nutritious, but the fat and calories add up quickly.
 Consider serving air-popped popcorn flavored with herbs and spices instead.